elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> To override a parent constructor in an inheriting class, define a constructor in the child class with the same name, and use the super keyword to call the parent constructor with required arguments.</div><br />
-  <div><strong>Interview Response:</strong> Inheriting classes must call super in their constructor before using this, or it results in an error.
+  <div><strong>Technical Response:</strong> Inheriting classes must call super in their constructor before using this, or it results in an error.
 We use the super keyword to access and call functions on an object's parent.
 When used in a constructor, the super keyword appears alone, and we must use it before this keyword.
 The super keyword gets used to call functions on a parent object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />